b/kafka-websocket/README.md

 ## Producing to topics

 Clients publish to topics by connecting to /v1/topics/ and sending either text or binary messages that include a topic and a message.
+Text messages may optionally include a key to influence the mapping of messages to partitions.
 A client need not subscribe to a topic to publish to it.

 ## Binary messages